Robert Langdon: Origin

 The fifth book in the series, Origin was released on October 3, 2017.
 Langdon arrives at the ultramodern Guggenheim Museum Bilbao to attend a major announcement—the unveiling of a discovery that "will change the face of science forever."
 The evening's host is Edmond Kirsch, a forty-year-old billionaire and futurist whose dazzling high-tech inventions and audacious predictions have made him a renowned global figure.
 Kirsch, who was one of Langdon's first students at Harvard two decades earlier, is about to reveal an astonishing breakthrough, one that will answer two of the fundamental questions of human existence.
 As the event begins, Langdon and several hundred guests find themselves captivated by an utterly original presentation, which Langdon realizes will be far more controversial than he ever imagined.
 But the meticulously orchestrated evening suddenly erupts into chaos, and Kirsch's precious discovery teeters on the brink of being lost forever.
 Reeling and facing an imminent threat, Langdon is forced into a desperate bid to escape Bilbao.
 With him is Ambra Vidal, the elegant museum director who worked with Kirsch to stage the provocative event.
 Together they flee to Barcelona on a perilous quest to locate a cryptic password that will unlock Kirsch's secret.
 Navigating the corridors of hidden history and extreme religion, Langdon and Vidal must evade an enemy whose power seems to emanate from Spain's Royal Palace itself, and who will stop at nothing to silence Edmond Kirsch.
 On a trail marked by modern art and enigmatic symbols, Langdon and Vidal uncover clues that ultimately bring them face-to-face with Kirsch's shocking discovery.

 The Secret of Secrets

-The sixth book in the series, The Secret of Secrets was released on September 9, 2025.